BakeryTechChina will exhibit at the China Bakery fair in Shanghai. Check the news page.Nothing to show

 • Shrimpvet is an expert company in diagnostic services, health status of shrimp, grow-out, broodstock and monitoring services.

-• Sustainable Aquaculture Solutions (SAS) is specialized in both shrimp health and disease prevention management as well as guidance and auditing for ascertaining international quality standards, providing the shrimp producers support on closing the gap with market requirements.
+• Sustainable Aquaculture Solutions (SAS) specialises in both shrimp health and disease prevention management as well as guidance and auditing for ascertaining international quality standards, providing the shrimp producers support in closing the gap with market requirements.

-• Nutreco (Skretting) has a local aquafeed production facility in Vietnam and has extensive experience with regards to shrimp nutrition and health.
+• Nutreco (Skretting) has a local aquafeed production facility in Vietnam and has extensive experience with regard to shrimp nutrition and health.

-This project is developed on the request of the Royal Dutch Embassy in Hanoi in close cooperation with RVO, the Dutch Enterprise Agency based in the Hague.
+This project was developed at the request of the Royal Dutch Embassy in Hanoi in close cooperation with RVO, the Dutch Enterprise Agency based in the Hague.
 The duration of the project is 3 years (2018 – 2020).

 For more info, please contact Wouter van Vliet.